 Many a month has now passed, and The Great Firewall is standing stronger than ever.
 I have, thus, decided to begin blogging again.
 I do not yet have a VPN, so my access to this site is extremely limited.
 There will be no photos or videos.
 Only my words.
 Daft and boring as they may be.
 My apologies in advance.

 I plan to write one paragraph a day.
 About anything.
-This may, in fact be my last year in China, depending on the development of various aspects of my academic, social, and love lives.
+This may, in fact be my last year in China.
 Where to next, I can never be sure.
 I hope to save for myself the often fleeting memories of fast paced life lived in modernizing China.

 I am going on a weekend getaway to Hangzhou starting tomorrow after work, so look for a weekend full of updates on Monday.
 Nothing like starting a blog and then immediately a backlog as well.
 Such is life.
 I am really excited about the weekend, as this will be my first real getaway since coming to China.
 Going just to go.
 And most importantly, to enjoy good company.